Ubuntu does come with a bunch of fonts installed by default in it. But at times you might not be satisfied with the available fonts.

 To install several fonts at once in Ubuntu, all you need to do is to create .fonts directory, if it doesn’t exist already, in your Home directory.
 And extract or copy paste all those TTF or OTF files in this directory.

 Step 1: Create .fonts directory in your home directory

 Go to your Home directory in File manager.
 Press Ctrl+H to show hidden files in Ubuntu.
 Right click to make a new folder and name it .fonts.
 That dot at the beginning is important.
 In Linux, if you put dot ahead of the file name, it hides the file from normal view.

-Alternative: Use Font Manager for managing fonts in Ubuntu
+Alternative: Use Font Manager for managing fonts in Ubuntu and other Linux

 sudo apt install font-manager